Skip to main content

 Module description

-Focusing on Latin America, we will investigate visual cultures of travel and exploration, raising questions about the history of modern visual technologies within and beyond Europe, and the rethinking of the imperial archive in light of Indigenous agency.
+In this module we focus on visual cultures of travel and exploration in Latin America, raising questions about the history of modern visual technologies within and beyond Europe, mappings, travelogues, and the rethinking of the imperial archive.

-Paying particular attention to the Euro-American exploration of Latin America from the late eighteenth to the early twentieth centuries, we consider key questions about the role of visual artefacts in the making of imaginative geographies, mediating cultural encounters and providing ecological and multispecies insights.
-Across this period, travellers left their impressions in a variety of records, from visual images in sketches, paintings, charts, photography and film, to written ones in diaries, letters and travel accounts.
+Paying particular attention to the Euro-American exploration of Latin America from the late eighteenth to the early twentieth centuries, we consider key questions about the role of visual artefacts in the making of imaginative geographies.
+Across this period, European and US travellers left their impressions in a variety of records, from visual images in sketches, paintings, charts, photography and film to written ones, in diaries, letters and travel accounts.

-Primary materials to be studied include those produced by Alexander von Humboldt, Charles Darwin, Alfred Russel Wallace, Richard Spruce, Guido Boggiani, Hiram Bingham, Alexander Hamilton Rice and Claude Lévi-Strauss, among others.
+Primary materials to be studied include those produced by Alexander von Humboldt, Charles Darwin, Maria Graham, Guido Boggiani, Hiram Bingham, Alexander Hamilton Rice and Claude Lévi-Strauss, among others.

 Indicative syllabus